Implementing the Caulfield South and Gardenvale Heritage Review

 Next steps ⏭️

-A planning scheme amendment goes through six stages, and this amendment is currently at stage two.
+A planning scheme amendment goes through six steps, and this amendment is currently at step four.

 • Council requested permission from the Minister for Planning to prepare an amendment.